IARCbioinfo/needlestack/README.md

 - An [Annotation package for TxDb objects](http://bioconductor.org/packages/release/BiocViews.html#___TxDb).
 - A [Genome wide annotation](https://bioconductor.org/packages/release/BiocViews.html#___OrgDb), it contains mappings between Entrez Gene identifiers and GenBank accession numbers.
 Examples : the Genome wide annotation package for Human : *org.Hs.eg.db* and for the mouse : *org.Mm.eg.db*.

-Examples :

-If one used the UCSC version of the reference Human genome hg19, the fowolling packages should be installed :
+Example : If the hg19 release of the human genome is used, the fowolling packages should be installed : *Gviz*, *TxDb.Hsapiens.UCSC.hg19.knownGene* (hg18 and hg38 UCSC version can also be used) and *org.Hs.eg.db*
-- *Gviz*
-- *TxDb.Hsapiens.UCSC.hg19.knownGene* (hg18 and hg38 UCSC version can also be used)
-- *org.Hs.eg.db*

 These packages exist for other organisms than Human but have not been tested.

-One can for example generate the alignments plot for data issued from the mouse by installing :
-- *TxDb.Mmusculus.UCSC.mm10.knownGene*(mm9 UCSC version can also be used)
+One can for example generate the alignments plot for data issued from the mouse by installing *TxDb.Mmusculus.UCSC.mm10.knownGene*(mm9 UCSC version can also be used) and *org.Mm.eg.db*.
-- *org.Mm.eg.db*

 For the other organisms the packages need to have the same nomenclature as the ones listed above.

-#### --ref_genome option :
+#### --genome_release option :

 The argument corresponds to the TxDb annotation package name without its extrimities.
-For the UCSC version of the reference Human genome hg19, one needs to set --ref_genome to "*Hsapiens.UCSC.hg19*".
+For the hg19 release of the human genome, one needs to set --genome_release to "*Hsapiens.UCSC.hg19*".
 Note that the packages chosen for the annotations are compatible with the UCSC notations since most of the Gviz fonctionalities can handle these notations.

-By default, when using matched tumor/normal (tn_pairs option), needlestack will produce pdf plots of regressions only for somatic variants and without the alignment plots; when not, needlestack will produce them for all variants and without the alignment plots.
+But the reference genome used for the BAM alignments can be based on GENCODE, UCSC or ENSEMBL genome varieties.

 ![Example of an alignment plot](alignments.png "Example of an alignment plot")